John Smales

-John "Jack" Smales (first ¼ 1888 – fourth ¼ 1930) was an English professional rugby league footballer who played in the 1900s, 1910s and 1920s.
+John "Jack" Smales (first ¼ 1888 – 18 October 1930) was an English professional rugby league footballer who played in the 1900s, 1910s and 1920s.
 He played at representative level for Great Britain (non-test matches), and Yorkshire, and at club level for Outwood Church ARLFC, and Hunslet.

 Background

 Jack Smales' birth was registered in Wakefield district, West Riding of Yorkshire, England, he was the landlord of The Beehive public house (demolished circa-March 1956), Kirkgate, Wakefield, whilst changing a beer barrel he accidentally came into contact with a live electrical conductor, resulting in death by electrocution, and he died aged 42 in Wakefield district, West Riding of Yorkshire, England.